Samuel-Hoskin/Manual-of-Me/index.md

 homepage: true
 layout: product
 title: Manual of Me
-description: This site contains user manauals to help under standahow
+description: This site contains Manual of Me's to help communicate how they like work.
 startButton:
   href: "/manuals"
   text: View Manual's